 Envelope & Mail Piece Sizes

-Standard envelope sizes for business mail, direct mail campaigns, and USPS mailing — with dimensions in inches and millimeters, postal class, and common uses for each size.
+Standard envelope sizes for direct mail — dimensions in inches and mm, USPS letter vs. flat classification, and the postage impact of each size.

 Standard Envelope Sizes (Inches & Millimeters)